Optimize Your Topic Planning

-With our ContentCentricity Research we support you in cross-media topic planning and control as well as content optimization.
-The interdisciplinary analysis illuminates a topic of your choice from the four relevant perspectives in Owned and Earned Media and provides valuable insights for your communication strategy.
+Our ContentCentricity research method will assist you in your cross-media topic planning and management as well as content optimization.
+An interdisciplinary analysis presents a topic of your choice from four leading perspectives in Owned and Earned Media, and delivers valuable insights for your communication strategy.

-What presence and acceptance do your core topics generate in the media?
-How do your topics develop in the media?
-How strongly is your company/brand connected to these topics?
-How does your company/brand position itself medially within the industry?
-And who are the driving forces?
+How much presence and acceptance do your core topics generate in the media (editorial content)?
+How do your topics evolve in the media?
+How strongly is your company/brand associated with these topics?
+How does your company/brand position itself in the media within the context of your industry?
+And who are the leading players?

-What media attention and relevance do these topics receive from the active public (user-generated contributions)?
-How are they commented?
-How does the tonality develop?
-Which stakeholders are currently reporting and discussing your topics and which influencers are multiplying them?
+How much attention and relevance do these topics find with the active public (user-generated content)?
+What kind of comments do they promote?
+How does the tonality change?
+Which stakeholders currently report on and discuss your topics, and which influencers multiply them?

-How do your fans and followers react to the content on your corporate communication channels?
-Which content attracts the most and the least interest in a direct comparison of all your profiles and pages?
-And which best and worst practice examples can be derived from competitor benchmarking?
+How do fans and followers react to the content on your corporate channels (Owned Media)?
+Which content generates the most and the least interest in a direct comparison of all your profiles and pages.
+And which best and worst practice examples can be inferred from the competitor benchmarking?

-With the ContentCentricity Research approach, we examine your core topics using interdisciplinary analysis methods such as media resonance analysis, social media monitoring and analytics as well as content, search and keyword analysis.
-We examine the topic of your choice from four perspectives: media-focussed, opinion-focussed, company-focussed and user-focussed – in Owned and Earned Media.
+The ContentCentricity approach allows for an evaluation of your core topics through application of interdisciplinary analysis methods such as media resonance analysis, social media monitoring and analytics as well as content and search analysis.
+The topic of your choice is then examined and evaluated from four different angles—with the focus on media, opinion, company or user—in Owned and Earned Media.

-Among other things, clear topic scorecards offer you a detailed overview of the media landscape as well as insights into user expectations and topic acceptance, trends and topics, tonality, relevance of opinions expressed on the net and traffic potential within search engines.
-This enables you to plan and control your topic planning strategically.
+Simple scorecards for your topics offer a detailed overview of the media landscape and give you insights into user expectations, topic reception, trends and issues, tonality, relevance of opinions on the web and traffic potential within the search engines, among others.
+This allows you to map out and manage your topic planning even better.